A JOURNEY THROUGH THE HOLY LAND

 In Jerusalem, two churches commemorate the mystery of the Assumption of the Virgin: the Basilica of the Dormition on Mount Zion, and the Tomb of the Virgin Mary, near Gethsemane.Download

-The Stella Maris sanctuary overlooks the Mediterranean Sea and the city of Haifa, and is linked to the prophet Elijah and the birth of the Carmelite Order.Download
+The Stella Maris sanctuary overlooks the Mediterranean and the city of Haifa, and is connected to the prophet Elijah and the birth of the Carmelite Order.Download